Karnataka BJP MLA Madal Virupakshappa gets conditional anticipatory bail

-The Karnataka High Court on Tuesday granted conditional anticipatory bail to BJP MLA Madal Virupakshappa, whose son was arrested by the Lokayukta police for taking a bribe of Rs 40 lakh.
+The Karnataka High Court on Tuesday granted interim anticipatory bail to BJP MLA from Channagiri constituency Madal Virupakshappa in a bribery case.

-Justice K Natarajan told the MLA to surrender before the Investigation Officer within 48 hours after receipt of the anticipatory order.

-The judge also told him not to tamper with evidence and not to enter the office of Karnataka Soaps and Detergents Limited.
+Justice K Natarajan told the MLA to surrender before the Investigating Officer (IO) of Lokayukta police within 48 hours after receipt of the anticipatory bail order.
+While granting interim anticipatory bail, Justice K Natarajan said that Virupakshappa shall not enter the Karnataka Soaps and Detergents Limited (KSDL) premises and shall not tamper with evidence.

+Also Read — ‘Missing’ posters of BJP MLA Madal, accused in bribery case, seen in Davangere

+Madal Virupakshappa resigned as the chairman of the KSDL after the Lokayukta police registered an FIR against him and his son Prashanth Madal.
+Virupakshappa is named as accused number one while his son Prashant Madal is accused number two.

 Check out DH's latest videos